 11) The Rose Garden

 The city's most popular nightlife areas are around Silom Road, Siam Square and Sukhumvit Road.
 In all three locations, there's a wide variety of restaurants, street stalls and entertainment venues.
-Silom Road is best known for its Patong Night Market while Siam Square offers the best late night shopping and Sukhumvit Road has some of the city's best eateries and entertainment nights spots
+Silom Road is best known for its Patpong Night Market while Siam Square offers the best late night shopping and Sukhumvit Road has some of the city's best eateries and entertainment nights spots

 In addition, many of the larger hotels have adjoining discotheques and karaoke bars.
 Cinemas showing western, Thai or Chinese movies can also be found throughout the city and in major shopping malls.
 To get information on concert and theatre shows we recommend consulting one of the local English language newspapers such as the Bangkok Post or The Nation.